-For an episode of HGTV’s “Landscape Smart,” one couple hosted their wedding in their long-neglected urban back yard.
+For an episode of HGTV’s “Landscape Smart,” one couple hosted their wedding in their long-neglected back yard.
 The centerpiece of the project (and the stage for their ceremony) was a circular flagstone patio, created by a contractor in Oakland, CA.

-A paved space can still have landscaping of sorts.
+A paved space may still have landscaping of sorts.
 Put all your plants in containers, and you can move them around to chase the sun or accommodate groups of various sizes.
 If you use large containers, consider putting empty plastic bottles or other filler in the bottom of the containers to keep them from getting prohibitively heavy.

-Meditation or relaxation area
+4. Meditation or relaxation area

-Moreover, beekeepers say their hobby is fairly meditative, and (careful) urban backyard hives are generating quite a buzz.
+Moreover, beekeepers say their hobby is fairly meditative, and (careful) backyard hives are generating quite a buzz.
 Beekeeping also can help bring back an insect that seems to be mysteriously dying off.